Benchmarking the optimization optical machines with the planted solutions: Toy model for the complex landscape and dynamical equations

-Alternatively, Hebb's rule as a way to train a NN without the sophisticated training procedure (e.g. back-propagation) has originally appeared in a different context \cite{hebb1949organization}.
-The capacity (the amount of the possible stored patterns) of a shallow Hopfield NN with the weights defined by Eq.~(\ref{hebb}) is given by $C \cong \frac{N}{2 \log _2 N}$ \cite{hertz2018introduction}, which depends only on the number of variables $N$ and is a well-known result in statistical learning theory.
+Alternatively, Hebb's rule is a way to train weights in a NN without the sophisticated training procedure (e.g. back-propagation, the gradient estimation method widely used in artificial NNs) has originally appeared in a different context \cite{hebb1949organization}.
+The capacity (the amount of the possible stored patterns) of the Hopfield NN (Ising model of a NN or simple recurrent shallow NN) with the weights defined by Eq.~(\ref{hebb}) is given by $C \cong \frac{N}{2 \log _2 N}$ \cite{hertz2018introduction}, which depends only on the number of variables $N$ and is a well-known result in statistical learning theory.
 From the dynamical point of view, adding $K+1$ patterns is like adding another point with its basin of attraction (i.e. attractor) to the energy landscape together with its mirror vector ($\xi_i^{\mu \operatorname{mir}}=-\xi_i^{\mu}$) that appears to the multiplication symmetry of Eq.~(\ref{hebb}).
 It produces mixed patterns in the form $\xi_i^{\operatorname{mix}}=\operatorname{sgn}\left(\pm \xi_i^{\mu_1} \pm \xi_i^{\mu_2} \pm \xi_i^{\mu_3}\right)$ in case of $3$ planted patterns (and other combinatorial variations of an odd number of patterns for $K>3$) \cite{hertz2018introduction}.
 There are many ways of using Hebb's rule for practical purposes; e.g. for the dense associative memory \cite{krotov2016dense} and in modern Hopfield networks \cite{ramsauer2020hopfield}.

 One can modify the capacity of the Hopfield NN by applying the so-called pseudoinverse rule: